 \section{Thermodynamic Processes}

-In this section we aim to discuss some of the various thermodynamic processes of the NED-AdS black hole in the RPS formalism.
-In the previous section we discussed that the intensive variables depend on three extensive variables in the equation of states.
-So, the analysis of all the permissible thermodynamic processes can be extremely complicated.
-Therefore we will only focus on some of the special kinds of processes along certain simple curves by keeping two of the independent variables constant.
-We will consider simple, conventional processes involving only one pair of canonically conjugate intensive-extensive variables.
-However, as we shall see in the following sections, even the simple processes can lead to complicated results and one must resort to alternative methods such as numerical or graphical techniques for the solution of the equations.
-For the Reissner-Nordstr\"{o}m-AdS black hole \cite{Zeyuan}, one gets the exact analysis, for Kerr-AdS black holes, one has to take approximations in the slow rotating limits to get the analytic results.
+The goal of this section is to analyse the various thermodynamic processes of the NED-AdS black hole in RPS formalism.
+In the previous section we discussed from the equation of states that the intensive variables are functions of three extensive variables.
+So, it will be a very complicated task to analyse all the allowed thermodynamic processes.
+Therefore we will only focus on some of the special kinds of processes by keeping two of independent variables constant.
+We will consider simple, conventional processes having only one pair of canonically conjugate variables where one is intensive and the other is extensive.
+However, in the following sections, we will see that even the simple processes can lead to complicated results and one must resort to alternative methods such as numerical or graphical techniques for the solution of the equations.
+The Reissner-Nordstr\"{o}m-AdS black hole is analysed in Ref \cite{Zeyuan}, and in this case one gets the exact analysis.
+It is required to take approximations in the slow rotating limits to get the analytic results for Kerr-AdS black holes.
 For Kerr-Sen-Ads black holes \cite{Ali}, the authors used numerical techniques for the analysis.
 In our case also we adopt some graphical and numerical techniques to study the thermodynamic processes.